 I think having access to these tools made things a little less intimidating because then they knew what he looked and sounded like for the workshop.

 I will also mention that Christopher has been a pioneer in bringing music tech into teaching studios.
-Therefore, several of the pieces from “Connections” have MIDI tracks available which means if you as a teacher are comfortable with programs like GarageBand, LogicProX or ProTools, you can import the MIDI files and adjust the tempo so the students can get used to playing with the background tracks from the absolute beginning.
+Therefore, several of the pieces from “Connections” have MIDI tracks available which means if you as a teacher are comfortable with programs like GarageBand, LogicProX or ProTools, you can import the MIDI files and adjust the tempo so the students can get used to playing with the background tracks from the absolute beginning (for more on adapting piano lessons with backing tracks, read How to Use the AnyTune Pro App in Piano Lessons).

 This was very fun for the kids because they were able to get used to playing with background tracks even as they were slowly learning the notes.